mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/05-2-contamination.md

 | Plant       | RefSeq complete plant genomes/proteins                                   |
 | Protozoa    | RefSeq complete protozoan genomes/proteins                               |
 | UniVec_Core | A subset of UniVec, NCBI-supplied database of vector, adapter, linker, and primer sequences that may be contaminating sequencing projects and/or assemblies, chosen to minimize false positive hits to the vector database |

+!!! question  "Exercice: Run Kraken2 on Galaxy"
+    1: Search the tool **Kraken2**.
+    2. Select paired reads, and the collection **Trimmed DRR187559**.
+    3. In *Minimum Base Quality*, select **20**.
+    3. In *Select a Kraken2 Database*, select **Prebuilt Refseq indexes: Standard-Full (archaea, bacteria, viral, plasmid, human,UniVec_Core) (Version: 2022-06-07 - Downloaded: 2022-07-06T094102Z)**.
+    4. In *Create Report*, click **Yes** for *Print a report with aggregrate counts/clade to file*.

+The default confidence threshold of 0.0 will result in the most sensitive classification, while higher thresholds will increase precision at the cost of sensitivity, and we want to detect any contamination (even low-level).

 ## Kraken2 Output Overview